dotnet/docs-maui/docs/user-interface/graphics/draw.md

 ## Draw with fill and stroke

 Graphical objects with both fill and stroke can be drawn to the canvas by calling a draw method *after* a fill method.
-For example, to draw an outlined rectangle, set the `FillColor` and `StrokeColor` properties to colors, then call the `FillRectangle` method followed by the `DrawRectangle` method.
+For example, to draw an outlined rectangle, set the <xref:Microsoft.Maui.Graphics.ICanvas.FillColor> and <xref:Microsoft.Maui.Graphics.ICanvas.StrokeColor> properties to colors, then call the <xref:Microsoft.Maui.Graphics.ICanvas.FillRectangle%2A> method followed by the <xref:Microsoft.Maui.Graphics.ICanvas.DrawRectangle%2A> method.

 The following example draws a filled circle, with a stroke outline, as a path: